ctrf-io/github-test-reporter/README.md

 Overall Flaky Rate (%) = (Total Flaky Occurrences of All Tests ÷ Total Attempts of All Tests) × 100

-## Failed Rate Calculation

-The failed rate measures how often tests fail based on their final outcome, disregarding any retries.
-This metric helps identify tests that consistently fail, allowing you to prioritize fixes and enhance overall test reliability.

-Test Fail Rate (%) is calculated by dividing the fail count by the total runs and multiplying by 100:

-Fail Rate (%) = (Fail Count ÷ Total Runs) × 100

-Overall Fail Rate across all tests is calculated by summing the fail counts and total runs of all tests:

-Overall Fail Rate (%) = (Total Fail Counts of All Tests ÷ Total Runs of All Tests) × 100

 ## Run With NPX